Narayan Sanyal: Overview of his works

-Sanyal wrote numerous books that dealt with various topics, such as children, science, art and architecture, travels, psychiatry, technology, refugee problems, history, biographical pieces, encyclopaedia of animals, social novel and Devadasi-related.
+Sanyal wrote numerous books that dealt with various topics, such as children, science, art, architecture, travels, psychiatry, technology, refugee problems, history, biographical pieces, encyclopaedia of animals, social novel, and other Devadasi-related works.

-This author also preferred writing books on deep shadow of many world-famous works.
-One of the most popular sci-fiction books, Nakshatraloker Debatatma [নক্ষত্রলোকের দেবতাত্মা], is based on the transformation of human race from primitive creature to civilised intelligent species controlling the whole earth.
-Then it deals with Jupiter exploration and a super intelligent computer HAL.
+This author also preferred writing books inspired by many world-famous works.
+One of the his popular sci-fiction books, Nakshatraloker Debatatma [নক্ষত্রলোকের দেবতাত্মা], is based on the transformation of the human race from primitive creatures to civilised intelligent species controlling the whole earth.
+It also examines Jupiter exploration and a super intelligent computer, HAL.
 The three-part book is an inspiration of 2001: A Space Odyssey by Arthur C. Clarke.
 In his book, Sanyal named HAL as Jantra-Na, in his mother tongue Bengali, it ambiguously means 'not a machine' as well as 'pain'.

 His most popular work is Biswasghatak [বিশ্বাসঘাতক] written about the Manhattan project that developed the first US atom bomb.
-This book is based on the shadow of Brighter than a Thousand Suns: A Personal History of the Atomic Scientists (1970), by Austrian Robert Jungk.
+This book is based on the likeness of Brighter than a Thousand Suns: A Personal History of the Atomic Scientists (1970), by Austrian Robert Jungk.

 Another book Timi Timingil is on whales.
 This stands on an article published in Reader's Digest.

-He also wrote a series of detective fiction called the Kanta [কাঁটা] (Thorn) series.
+He also wrote a series of detective fiction stories called the Kanta [কাঁটা] (Thorn) series.
 Most of the stories were inspired from various foreign novels of Erle Stanley Gardner and Agatha Christie.
 The protagonist of Kanta series thriller, Barrister P.K.
 Basu was based on the character Perry Mason.